-If you are reading this blog post in 2020 you are probably thinking about how post-Covid-19 weddings will look like.
-We might definitely see some changes in how we celebrate weddings, but love will always feel the same.
-Before the pandemic started, we had the honor to witness the most intimate elopement in Mexico.
-Brenna and James were planning a vacation and dreaming of amazing food and culture experience in Mexico they thought: “Hey, why not get married while there?”.
-They couldn’t have chosen a better place to exchange their vows than Xochimilco, or “the Venice of Mexico”.
+If you are reading this blog post in 2020, you are probably thinking about how post-pandemic weddings will look like.
+We might definitely see some changes in wedding formats, but love will always feel the same.
+Last year, we had the honor to witness the most intimate elopement in Mexico.
+Brenna and James are a couple from Australia who are always in search of new adventures.
+As they planned their vacation, dreaming of the amazing food and cultural experiences they thought.
+“Hey, why not get married while there?”.
+They couldn’t have chosen a better place to exchange their vows than Xochimilco.

 Xochimilco is a UNESCO World Heritage Site that preserves a lot of pre-Hispanic flairs.
-With its colorful trajineras (tourist boats) and its traditional floating gardens called chinampas, a tour around the Xochimilco canals is one of the attractions you can’t miss on any trip to the Mexican capital.
+Xochimilco canals are one of the attractions you can’t miss on any trip to the Mexican capital.
+Its colorful trajineras (tourist boats) and traditional floating gardens called chinampas will definitely make your trip memorable.
 The backdrop with trajineras is definitely a postcard-worthy photo for your elopement.
 We started the day as they got ready in Colonia Roma, one of Mexico’s quirkiest and coolest neighborhoods.
-You could silently feel the love as they both silently wrote the vows.
+We could feel the love as they both silently wrote the vows.
 As the strolled around La Roma for some portraits, we made a stop at Floweriize studio to pick up some fresh cut flowers from her garden that became a beautiful bouquet.

 Brenna and James were ready for their special day!
 Flowers, mezcal, some charcuterie, and mariachi, what else would you need for a perfect elopement in Mexico?
-As we navigated through the canals, we found the perfect spot and moment to start their intimate ceremony.
-They read other the vows, exchanged rings, and together we all shouted to celebrate the seal they just made.
-The day ended with some rain, however that did not stop us.
-Chasing mezcal with beers we were all too excited to have celebrated their new beginning.
+As we navigated through the canals, we found a good spot and moment to start their intimate ceremony.
+They read to each other their vows, exchanged rings, and together we all shouted to celebrate the seal they just made.
+Shortly after the rain came in, the spirits were still high and we continued the journey.
 We hope this inspires other couples who may not want a big wedding to chase their dreams!